kworkflow/kworkflow/documentation/man/features/mail.rst

 -f, \--force:
   Forces the configurations to be added, regardles of conflicts with the current values already set in the system.

+-v, \--verify:
+  Verify that all the settings needed are set and valid.

+-l, \--list:
+  Lists the settings that mail uses.

 EXAMPLES
 ========